oroinc/documentation/crm/admin_guide/integrations/sending_email_campaign_via_mailchimp.rst

 you will be able to see subscriber activity statistics, such as the number of clicks, bounces, opens, etc. Numbers in each column for each contact define the number of times an action has been performed, e.g. 2 opened, 1 click, 1 unsubscribe.
-These statistics will help you understand the outcome of your campaign and let you filter contacts for the next one.

 |